 (3) Delegation of Medical Services to a Physician Assistant.

 (a) A supervising physician may permit physician assistants to perform those services which are under the authority of the supervising physician, including but not limited to prescribing by a physician assistant licensed to prescribe pursuant to M.G.L. c.
-94C, and as determined by the supervising physician's assessment of his or her training or experience, and within the scope of services for which the supervising physician can provide adequate supervision to insure that accepted medical standards are followed.
+94C, and as determined by the supervising physician's assessment of his or her training or experience, and within the scope of services for which the supervising physician can provide adequate supervision to ensure that accepted medical standards are followed.

 (b) Physician assistants may approach patients of all ages and with all types of conditions, elicit histories, perform examinations, perform and interpret diagnostic studies, perform therapeutic procedures, instruct and counsel patients regarding physical and mental health issues, respond to life threatening situations, and facilitate the appropriate referral of patients, consistent with his or her supervising physician's scope of expertise and responsibility and delegated to him or her by the supervising physician.
 Nothing contained in 243 CMR 2.08 shall be construed to allow a physician assistant to: